Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-The easiest way to leverage the value of a loved one’s home is by selling it and using the proceeds to pay for long-term care.
-In a hot real estate market, your parent may be able to sell their home quickly, without having to invest in major upgrades or repairs to get it ready to show.
-But when the market is slow and a home is unlikely to sell right away, a bridge loan can allow your loved one to move into senior living before the home sells.
+The easiest way to leverage the value of your loved one’s home is by selling it and using the proceeds to pay for long-term care.
+This process allows for immediate financial relief.
+In a strong real estate market, you might be able to sell the home fast without needing significant upgrades or repairs.
+When the market is slow and a home is unlikely to sell right away, a bridge loan can allow your loved one to move into senior living before the home sells.

 Bridge loans are offered by lenders who often specialize in working with senior homeowners.
 With a bridge loan, the lender typically pays their assisted living community directly.
-Once the home sells, the bridge loan is paid off from the proceeds, and the remaining money is available to pay for your loved one’s care.
+Once the home sells, the bridge loan is paid off from the proceeds, and the remaining money is available to your loved one.
+The process of selling a house to move into assisted living helps bridge any financial gaps during this transition period.

 Let our care assessment guide you